Scott Kloeck-Jenson Fellowship

 Award amounts vary year-to-year, based on time spent in the field, and depending on destination.
 The average 2015 SKJ award was approximately $3,700; in 2016 it was $4,000.

 IRIS will work with awardees to purchase flights through the Concur system (per University of Wisconsin policy).
-We have yet to determine how the balance of the award will be made available to awardees; it may be paid out as a direct payment (for which there might be tax and/or fringe implications) or managed as an e-reimbursement.
+The balance of the award will be made available to awardees & managed as a travel e-reimbursement.

 - Complete an online application through Scholarships@UW-Madison.
 This is a shared application so be sure to indicate that you are applying for either the “SKJ Pre-Dissertation Travel Fellowship” or the “SKJ International Internship Fellowship” – applicants are allowed to apply for either the internship or the travel award but not for both.
 In addition to basic personal & project information you will need to provide the following: